 "Slainte agus An Oige" gathered 40 young people from Ireland, Lithuania, Poland and the UK in Omagh, Northern Ireland.
 The aim was to provide young people with a framework for a healthy lifestyle by participating in outdoor activities.
 Young people tried out different sports and took part in workshops.
 Each country group also made a presentation on their country's culture and history.
 The programme helped build self-esteem, acceptance of other people, open minds, learn about other cultures and value different countries.

-National and Transnational Youth Initiatives
+Transnational Youth Initiatives

 How to apply